Jonny Quest: Feature film

+In an interview in the first issue of the Comico: The Comic Company published Jonny Quest Comic book, Joseph Barbera stated since 1984 they had received offers from six different companies interested in licensing Jonny Quest for either a live action prime time television series or feature film.

 In the late 80s following his work on The Gate, Michael Nankin was hired to write a script for a big budget adaptation of Jonny Quest.
+In October 1987, it was reported that Fred Dekker would be writing and directing the Jonny Quest movie for Taft/Barish Productions and TriStar Pictures.
+Dekker planned to add some edge to the characters such as Dr. Benton Quest struggling with alcoholism due to the death of his wife and making Race Bannon a mixture of James Bond and Martin Riggs.
+Dekker stated he wanted to evoke the Sean Connery-era Bond films in terms of style and tone and planned to approach production designer Ken Adam of the Bond movies to achieve that.

 In the early 1990s, Turner planned a "Year of Jonny Quest" marketing campaign to feature a new television series, the release of classic episodes on VHS, the creation of two new animated movies in classic continuity (Jonny's Golden Quest and Jonny Quest versus The Cyber Insects), and the production of a live-action film.
 Director Richard Donner, producer Lauren Shuler Donner, and Jane Rosenthal optioned the rights for the live action film, having expressed interest in the property soon after Turner's acquisition of Hanna-Barbera.
 Slated to begin production in mid-1995 with a screenplay written by Fred Dekker, and a screen test trailer video was made as an audition for improving the interest but filming was pushed back to 1996 and ultimately never began.
 By early 1996, the project had already fallen well-behind development of other films, such as a live-action Jetsons movie.